equwal/clic/README.md

 - x : quit shell mode
 - q : quit shell mode

-In addition to the previous keybinding, a different layout coexist, using the numpad to use clic with only one hand :
+In addition to the previous keybinding, a different layout coexists, permitting to use clic with the numpad with only one hand :

 - "a number" : follow the link "number
 - / : previous page